Qiskit/RFCs/0015-estimator-interface.md

 1. _Clarity._ Without reading the documentation in detail, it's not obvious that the invocation `Estimator.run([circuit], observables=[obs1, obs2])` wouldn't cause `circuit` to be run with both supplied observables.
 In other words, that zipping _is always what's done to the `run()` arguments_ is common source of user confusion.
 Conversely, it's not clear that the way to collect all combinations of two observables and two parameter sets is to invoke `Estimator.run([circuit] * 4, observables=[obs1, obs2] * 2), parameter_values=[params1] * 2 + [params2] * 2`.

-1. _Performance._ Given that `QuantumCircuit` hashing should be avoided and circuit equality checks can be expensive, we should move away from an interface which necessitates that implementations make associated tradeoffs in order to perform certain obvious optimizations.
+1. _Performance._ Given that `QuantumCircuit` hashing should be avoided and circuit equality checks can be expensive, we should move away from an interface that necessitates performant primitive implementations to go down this path.
 As one example, qubit-wise commuting observables like `"IZZ"` and `"XZI"` can both be estimated using the same simulation/execution, but only if the estimator understands that they share a base circuit.
 As a second example, when the circuits need to be seriazed before they are simulated/executed (e.g. runtime or pickling-for-multi-processing), it puts the onus on the primitive implementation to detect circuit duplications.

 Here is why the detailed section of this proposal suggests "transposing" the signatureß and using array-based arguments with broadcasting: